Bonnyrigg Heights: Transport

-The Westlink M7 Motorway interchange from Cecil Hills goes to either the M4 Western Motorway near Parramatta, M2 Hills Motorway at Baulkham Hills (north western suburbs) or the interchange near The Crossroads for the M5 South Western Motorway to Sydney or Campbelltown.

 Schools

 This suburb is home to Freeman Catholic College, a secondary school, and an adjacent public school called Bonnyrigg Heights Primary School.
 The suburb also contains John the Baptist Primary School, located next to Freeman Catholic College.

 Infrastructure

 Bonnyrigg Heights Fire Station, operated by Fire and Rescue NSW, services the local area.

 Bonnyrigg Heights Hall is the local community facility that can be reserved through local council for functions, meetings and celebrations.

 Bonnyrigg Heights is well equipped with parks, including a dog park, and walking tracks for locals to use at their pleasure.